Venetoclax and Vincristine in Treating Patients With Relapsed or Refractory T-cell or B-cell Acute Lymphoblastic Leukemia

 Time Frame

-Time Frame: Up to 70 days
+Time Frame: From start of treatment up to 42 days

-Complete remission (CR) + complete remission incomplete (CRi) rate (Phase II)
+Complete Remission (CR) + Complete Remission Incomplete (CRi) Rate (Phase II)

 Secondary Outcome Measures